SwatiVerma2/Docker-Notes/07_docker_networking.md

 - macvlan: macvlan driver makes it possible to assign MAC addresses to a container.

 ## Commands

+1. It is used to display detailed information about a Docker network.

-`docker network inspect <network-driver>` : which container is connected with bridge network.
+`docker network inspect <network-driver>`

-It is used to display detailed information about a Docker network.
-The output contains information about the nextwork.
-This information includes details such as the network's name, ID, driver, and configuration.
+-  The output contains information about the nextwork.
+-  This information includes details such as the network's name, ID, driver, container attached to this network and configuration.

 ![image](https://github.com/user-attachments/assets/e48aaad7-d176-4b10-827a-04cc3cfc103b)